Mississippi State vs. Texas Tech Liberty Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Over/Under Insights

-- Mississippi State's games this season have gone over 59.5 points four of 12 times.

-- Texas Tech and its opponents have combined to score more than 59.5 points in five of 12 games this season.
+- Mississippi State and its opponents have gone over the current 59.5-point total in four of 12 games this season.

-- The combined points per game average of the two teams, 60.9, is 1.4 points more than Tuesday's over/under.

-- This contest's total is 2.1 points greater than the 57.4 these two squads combine to surrender per game this season.
+- Tuesday's total is 1.4 points lower than the two team's combined 60.9 points per game average.

-- The average total in Bulldogs games this season is 54.8, 4.7 points fewer than Tuesday's over/under of 59.5 .
+- These two squads combine to allow 57.4 points per game, 2.1 fewer than this contest's over/under.

-- The 59.5 total in this game is 0.5 points higher than the 59 average total in Red Raiders games this season.
+- The 59.5 over/under in this game is 0.5 points above the 59 average total in Red Raiders games this season.

 Mississippi State Stats and Trends